jmwoo/jmwoo.github.io/about.md

 <img src="https://i.imgur.com/Ailg6dU.jpeg" alt="son" style="max-width: 50%"/>

 I enjoy working out.
 I like the way it makes me feel and look.
-Check out my current [diet plan](/diet) and [training plan](/training).
+Check out my current [diet](/diet) and [training plan](/training).

 <img src="https://i.imgur.com/r91EP3k.jpg" alt="gym" style="max-width: 50%"/>

 I love owning a home and sculpting it to fit my tastes exactly.
 I strive for a home that is safe, functional, and a joy to live in.
 I like to care for quality things to make them last.
 I enjoy lawns, vegetable gardens, fruit trees, backyard chicken amd flowers.
 I like controlling my sprinklers and AC with an app.

 Animals hold a special place in my heart.
 I've had a dog for most of my life and I've raised chickens (with plans to get more soon).
 One day I want to get a cat.
 I enjoy zoos, aquariums, nature, and safaris.
-I’ve seen elephants, rhinos, hippos and leapords in the wild. in the wild and was once bitten by a lion cub.
+I’ve seen elephants, rhinos, hippos and leapords in the wild.
+I was once bitten by a lion cub.

 <img src="https://i.imgur.com/SnEMQZj.gif" alt="gym" style="max-width: 50%"/>